sidwan02/gemini-cli-gemma/understand.md

    like this
    `Tool Call Output: [{"text":"{\"id\":\"283a387e-a136-4443-b3cd-1267b58cb5db########0-build_and_test_agent-mchfa2#2-0\",\"name\":\"run_shell_command\",\"response\":{\"error\":\"[Operation Cancelled] User cancelled the operation.\"}}"}]` and keeps executing, it should be interrupted properly and stop inference.
+1. when complete task is called it never ends for some reason... why?

 <!-- For routing -->